-If you’re planning to have your wedding in the month of December, it’s obligatory to have a Holiday themed wedding.
+If you’re planning to have your wedding in the month of December, it’s almost obligatory to have a holiday wedding.
 If you don’t want your wedding to revolve around this wonderful time of the year, then get out of here you Scrooge.

 It’s the most wonderful time of the year.
 The only thing that can make it more wonderful is celebrating your marriage!
 Winter weddings, though, can be tricky.
 Snow can be the greatest photobomber of all time, creating a magical winter wonderland, or it can turn to that terrible, dirty slush that Ohio seems to love to create which doesn’t make for flattering photos.
 So is it worth the risk?